poiyomi/PoiyomiDocs/docs/shading/reflections-and-specular.md

 Enables Anisotropy effects in Reflections & Specular, which can emulate an effect similar to silk and/or polyester.

-Using Anisotrophy in Reflections & Specular can be useful for matching your PBR textures and settings, especially when creating stylized hair.
+Using Anisotropics in Reflections & Specular can be useful for matching your PBR textures and settings, especially when creating stylized hair.

 ### Anisotropy Map

 - `Type`: <PropertyIcon name="texture" />**Data** Texture (`sRGB = Off`)

-Texture Map to use for the anisotrophic effects.
+Texture Map to use for the Anisotropic effects.

 ### Anisotropy

 - `Type`: <PropertyIcon name="floatrange" />**Float**, Range: `-1.0 - 1.0`

-Adjusts the angle of the Anisotrophic effect.
+Adjusts the angle of the Anisotropic effect.

-### Reflection Strength
+### Reflection Stretch

 - `Type`: <PropertyIcon name="floatrange" />**Float**, Range: `1.0 - 5.0`